-Credit risk refers to the situation in which the borrower defaults on its contractual obligations, thereby generating a financial loss for the Entity and which is essentially derived from customer accounts receivable and liquid funds.
-The Entity does not believe it has a significant credit risk as of December 31, 2024, and 2023 a result of its financial position as of such date.
+Credit risk refers to the situation in which the borrower defaults on its contractual obligations, generating a financial loss for the Entity and which is essentially derived from accounts receivable from customers and liquid funds.
+The Entity does not consider that it has a significant credit risk at December 31, 2024 and 2023 as a result of its financial position at that date.

-d.
+c.
 Liquidity risk management

-Corporate treasury has the ultimate responsibility for liquidity management and has established appropriate policies to control this through monitoring of working capital, managing short, medium, and long-term funding requirements, maintaining cash reserves, continuously monitoring cash flows (projected and actual), and reconciling the maturity profiles of financial assets and liabilities.
+Corporate treasury has the ultimate responsibility for liquidity management, and has established appropriate policies to control liquidity by monitoring working capital, managing short, medium and long-term financing needs, maintaining cash reserves, continuously monitoring cash flows (projected and actual), and reconciling the maturity profiles of financial assets and liabilities.